cs-ed/edtech-plan-MGBrooks67/README.md

 Teachers have a desktop computer in their rooms, along with a ViewSonic Touch Screen with internet access at the front of the room, and we were issued laptops for use at home and Starbucks.

+My desktop:
+- 3.4 GHz Intel Core i7-3770 CPU
+- 232 GB HHD Storage
+- 6 GB RAM Storage
+- it is networked and managed by the district.
+There is more storage on the district network, but I have no idea how much space that adds.

+My laptop:
+- HP Elitebook x360
+- 2.8GHz Intel Core i7-8665U CPU
+- 16 GB Ram
+- 512 GB SSD Storage
+- This laptop is also on the network with the district, so I can access all of that storage from this machine as well.

+The ViewSonic:
+- ViewSonic VPC15-WP
+- 2.8 GHz Intel Core i5-8400 CPU
+- 8 GB RAM
+- 256 GB SSD Storage

 ### Application